Stuycs-K/p03-final-10f-maie/README.md

 ### Project Description:

-A simple chat program where users can communicate with each other.
+A simple terminal-based chat program allowing users to communicate with each other.

 Explain what is this project.
 (CHANGE THIS!!!!!)